parikhJeet/ELDD/README.md

 # ELDD
 Explore Linux Device Driver

-Day 0: Setting up the mindset to Learn Embedded Device Driver for Linux
+Section [You] : Setting up the mindset to Learn Embedded Device Driver for Linux

 Section A : Common infrastructure